danielemarg/Coursera_Capstone/README.md

 ## 2. The Data Science Workflow

-The Data Science Workflow includes the following:
+The Data Science Workflow for this project includes the following:

 •	**Outline the initial data that is required:**